-I Make Kefir.
-What's Your superpower?
+I Make Kefir - What's Your superpower?

 There is much confusion about the carbohydrate content on the packages of fermented food products.
 The government makes manufacturers count the carbohydrates of food “by difference.”
-That means they measure everything else including water, ash, fats and proteins.
-Then “by difference,” they assume everything else is counted as a carbohydrate.
+That means they measure everything else including water, ash, fats, and proteins.
+Then, “by difference” they assume everything else is counted as a carbohydrate.
 This is standard procedure.

 Therefore, you can eat up to a cup of plain yogurt, buttermilk, or kefir and only count 2-4 grams of carbohydrates.
-Dr. Jack Goldberg of Go- Diet has measured this in his own laboratory.
-Kefir is 99% lactose free, which means all the milk sugars or lactose is mostly gone and this is why so many lactose intolerant people don’t have a problem with kefir.
+Dr. Jack Goldberg of Go-Diet has measured this in his own laboratory.
+Kefir is 99% lactose free, which means all the milk sugars, or lactose, is mostly gone and this is why so many lactose intolerant people don’t have a problem with kefir.
 One cup of yogurt will contain about 4 grams of carbohydrates.
-Kefir has about 1 since there is more bacteria in kefir to eat up the lactose.
+Kefir has about 1 since there is more bacteria in kefir to eat up the lactose.,

 Microbes Eat The Sugars

 Fermentation reduces the calories.
 One cup of whole milk has 12 grams of sugar (lactose) and 148 calories.
-Fermentation reduces the calories by 44 since most of the 12 grams of sugars will be gone.
-This would make whole milk per cup, 104 calories versus 148 calories, and the sugar count would then be 1 gram or less, depending on how long you ferment it.
-There will be fewer calories in lower fat milk, but this is a general rule.
+Fermentation reduces the calories by 44 since most of the 12 grams of sugar will be gone.
+This would make whole milk kefir per cup, 104 calories versus 148 calories, and the sugar count would then be 1 gram or less, depending on how long you ferment it.
+There will be fewer calories in lower fat milk kefir, but this is a general rule.
 The microbes eat the milk sugars as a food source and you get probiotics instead of sugar.
 Pretty cool, don’t you think?